Woody4618/depin-reward-distributor/README.md

 # DePIN Reward Distributor

 A full-stack Solana dApp for distributed, oracle-verified rewards.
 This specific examples is collecting Temperature and Humidity data from a Raspberry Pi and rewards the user for as long as new Data is send from the device.
+Like this we could get a global average of home heating habits of people around the world.

 The cost of the Setup comes down to 0.00144768 per device on chain reward account.
 This cost can either be payed by the Hardware issuer when the device identity keypair is created or the the user of the device.
 Depending on your needs.